 Æthelweard’s Chronicon, which ends with the year 975, is mainly a translation into Latin of material sourced from a version of the Anglo-Saxon Chronicle which has not itself survived – coverage of the years 893 to 946 being independent of the existing manuscripts of the Chronicle.

-Æthelweard does not adopt the annalistic format of the ‘Anglo-Saxon Chronicle’.
-Instead, he strings events together, mentioning the number of years that have elapsed between consecutive events, to produce a coherent narrative which is divided into four books.
-Unfortunately, his faulty grammar and pretentious style tends to obscure his meaning.
+Æthelweard does not adopt the annalistic format of the Anglo-Saxon Chronicle.
+Instead, he strings events together, mentioning the number of years that have elapsed between consecutive events, to produce a continuous narrative which is divided into four books.
+Unfortunately, his peculiar grammar and ostentatious style tends to obscure his meaning.
 William of Malmesbury comments:

 … it is better to be silent about Elwardus [i.e. Æthelweard], a distinguished and out-standing man, who attempted to explain those chronicles in Latin, and whose purpose would have my approval, if his language did not disgust me.Gesta Regum Anglorum Book I Preface

 Later, William hopes that, in his own undertaking, Devine favour will carry him “past the cliffs of rugged language, against which Elwardus miserably dashed, as he hunted resounding and recondite words”.

 Sadly, only a few scorched leaves of the only known manuscript (apparently dating from the early-11th century) of the Chronicon survived the fire which destroyed the library of Sir Robert Bruce Cotton in 1731.
 Fortuitously, in 1596, Henry Savile had produced a printed edition.
 As it exists, however, the text is often corrupt, exacerbating the problems caused by Æthelweard’s literary pretensions.